Consent and hooking-up

 It’s important you consider the way that you ask about sex; make sure you aren’t pressuring the person you want to have sex with and give them time and space to respond.

-Understandably, clear and direct consent isn’t always easy to ask for and communicate back – have you ever walked up to a random at a bar and said to their face “hey, do you want to have sex with me?”.
+Understandably, clear and direct consent isn’t always easy to ask for and communicate back – have you ever walked up to a random person at a bar and said to their face “hey, do you want to have sex with me?”.
 There are other ways around it; it doesn’t have to be that awkward or go from 0 to 100 in a single question.

 ‘Enthusiastic consent’ is a newer term used and involves a more nuanced way of communicating consent when in-person by using a range of external and verbal cues.
 Enthusiastic consent takes into consideration things like how engaged they are with you, their tone and the words being used, and their body language and actions.